 If you could notice there is even an image of a man holding some guitar-like instruments among the carvings.

 How could anyone explain these kinds of carvings?
-Could it be just the imagination or there was such civil society back there in Nepal?
+Could it be just the imagination or there was such a civil society back there in Nepal?

 Just like that, there are numerous things to ponder around Dattatraya Square.